Coenagrion pulchellum (Variable Bluet/Variable Damselfly)

 - ♂ – black mark on S2 resembles a stemmed wine glass (but the stem can be missing, apparently)

 - ♂ – black mark on S9 resembles a vampire bat (perhaps a little fanciful)

-- ♀ – two forms, dark and blue, best identified by the pronotum shape [Ed: good luck!]
+- ♀ – two forms, green/dark and blue, best distinguished from congeners by the pronotum shape [Ed: good luck!]